Each department chooses its own TAs and ITAs, so you would need to discuss options for becoming an ITA with your departmental advisor.

 Most topics ask you to define a term or concept or solve a conceptual problem, one that does not rely on any significant discussion of detailed formulas and equations.
 The topic is usually appropriate to an introductory, undergraduate class.
 It is usually, though not necessarily, within the discipline that you would be teaching.

-The evaluation process is only concerned with your ability to organize and communicate ideas and interact with your audience.
+The Standard Evaluation process is only concerned with your ability to organize and communicate ideas and interact with your audience.
 Your result will not be affected by whether you do well or poorly at demonstrating a competent graduate student’s level of knowledge of the topic or the discipline.

-The format of the evaluation will maximize your spoken interaction with the audience, which is extremely important to your success as a future TA.
-Furthermore, the time of each evaluation is quite short.
+The format of the Standard Evaluation will maximize your spoken interaction with the audience, which is extremely important to your success as a future ITA.
+Furthermore, the time of each evaluation is quite short (15 minutes total, including presentation and Q/A).
 As a result, you want to minimize the time you spend writing on the board, so that you can talk more.

-We do understand that many TAs routinely deal with equations and formulas as a regular part of their job, and some TA Evaluation presentations will rely to an extent on some basic formulas or simple equations.
-However, the area where undergraduate students have difficulty understanding their TAs is often the conceptual discussions.
+We do understand that many ITAs routinely deal with equations and formulas as a regular part of their job, and some ITA Standard Evaluation presentations will rely to an extent on some basic formulas or simple equations.
+However, the area where undergraduate students have difficulty understanding their ITAs is often the conceptual discussions.

 Generally, you should expect that you will not have enough time to finish everything that you prepared to say about your topic.
 If you are asked to stop before you finish, you should not be worried.
-This is normal for a TA evaluation, and has no effect on your result.
+This is normal for an ITA Standard Evaluation, and has no effect on your result.

 When being evaluated in a Zoom meeting, students may use the Zoom whiteboard, presentation slides, such as a PowerPoint, or both.
 Visual aids are optional.
 If using PowerPoint, students should use a maximum of 2-3 slides.
 There should be minimal text or a very simple diagram or image.